Wintry weather disrupts travel across the heartland - NewsBreak

 DFW Airport is the biggest in the American Airlines network, and American had canceled 21% of its Thursday flights by Wednesday night, according to FlightAware.

-Winter took a fleeting break in the Northeast on Wednesday, with temperatures soaring into the 60s before plunging within hours.
+Winter took a fleeting break in the Northeast on Wednesday, with temperatures soaring into the 60s before they were expected to plunge within hours.

-The warm spell sent people streaming outdoors, but it was bad news for ski resorts.
+The warm spell sent people streaming outdoors, but it was bad news for ski areas and other winter sports.

 “It’s not exactly what you want to see in the middle of the busiest week of the year,” said Ethan Austin, spokesperson for the Sugarloaf ski area in Maine, which was busy because of school vacation week.
 But he was happy to hear snow was on the way.